Contract Functions

 The read-only property of view functions is not enforced on Starknet, and sending a transaction targeting a view function could change the state.

-In conclusion, even though external and view functions are distinguished by the Cairo compiler, all public functions can be called through an invoke transaction and have the potential to modify states on Starknet.
-Also, all public functions can be queried via starknet_call on Starknet, which will not create a transaction and hence will not change the state.
+In conclusion, even though external and view functions are distinguished by the Cairo compiler, all public functions can be called through an invoke transaction and can potentially modify the Starknet state.
+Moreover, all public functions can be called with the starknet_call RPC method, which will not create a transaction and hence will not change the state.

 Warning: This is different from the EVM where a staticcall opcode is provided, which prevents storage modifications in the current context and subcontexts.
 Hence developers should not have the assumption that calling a view function on another contract cannot modify the state.